-Kosher Salt is the glue to many great dishes, and a great way to add a finishing touch to a dish.
+Kosher Salt is the glue to many great culinary dishes, and a great way to add a finishing touch of flavor to a dish.
 We’ll explain what sea versus kosher salt is, and why you may want to consider these versus standard table salt.

 Types of Salt for Cooking

 There are different types of salt to know, especially when cooking.
 But in the end, the chemical element of salt is NaCl (Sodium Chloride).
 Where the salt comes from may also indicate trace minerals in the salt giving more unique flavor or color.
 Throughout our recipes, here is how we refer to most of the salts.

 - Table Salt – Finer crystals that have been mined from salt quarries, and then cleaned of all trace minerals.
 This type of salt is potentially infused with iodide (a component of iodine) or anti-caking agent.
 This was done to prevent goiter.
 We don’t use table salt in our recipes for cooking or seasoning, opting for other varieties with more pronounced flavor and salt intensity.